Section 7 of the Canadian Charter of Rights enshrines every competent person full rights to autonomy and self-determination.

 - not reviewed the two property management plans with Mom

 both of which the Act says should be done.
-If she prefers on, and is capable that should be followed and if there are current issues, should be considered.
+If she prefers one, and is capable that should be followed and if there are current issues, should be considered.
 Neither occurs.
-AND without seeking additional instructions, Section 3 proceeds with litigation against two of those plans.
+AND without seeking additional instructions, Section 3 proceeds with litigation against one of those plans.

 On October 22nd, this was illustrated when Section 3 suggested that the Court should consider replacing the no heroic measures provisions of Mom’s POA for personal care include a Do Not Resuscitate provision.
 Section 3 has not talked to my Mother about that, so I don’t know why that would be put forward.
 Is that section 3 acting on her personal beliefs?

 On October 22nd, Section 3 suggested that only capable wishes matter.
 The Act says current wishes matter if they can be ascertained.
-This is where I would like to talk about [capacity assessor’s] report because she is a professional social worker, in capacity assessment and saw Mom on May 13th What is interesting is throughout the report, Mom’s voice comes through of Mom.
+There are diferences in a capacity assessor’s report because she is a professional social worker, in capacity assessment and saw Mom on May 13th What is interesting is throughout the report, Mom’s voice comes through of Mom.
 [They] is observed.

 She is oriented, orientated towards place and explains correctly that her husband had built the home.
 She said, “I want to stay here as long as I can, until I die.
 Have someone write that down.”